williamshammond/unfetterboxd/README.md

 Upload the ZIP in the Chrome Web Store Developer Dashboard.

-## Privacy
+## Privacy Policy

+**List Stars for Letterboxd** does not collect, sell, share, transmit, or store personal data externally.

-This extension runs only on Letterboxd list pages.
-It reads rating information already present in the current page DOM and injects visible rating text locally.
-It does not collect, transmit, or store user data.
+The extension runs only on Letterboxd list pages.
+It reads star rating information already present in the current page DOM and displays it locally on the page.

+The extension uses Chrome local storage only to remember the user’s show/hide preference.

+No analytics, tracking, remote code, backend server, or external API is used.

+This extension is independent and is not affiliated with Letterboxd.